Amish Peanut Butter Spread

 Cool completely, then add peanut butter and marshmallow.
 Stir till well mixed.

-If you are needing a recipe for amazing Amish dinner rolls to eat with your spread peanut butter (click here).
-This recipe is from my sister in law @ a ranch mom, and they are the best!
+And if you are needing a recipe for amazing Amish dinner rolls to eat with your Amish peanut butter (click here).
+This recipe is from my sister-in-law @aranchmom, and they are the best!

 More info on the Amish